The following questions and answers apply to all jurisdictions in the National Electricity Market except Victoria.

 Your electricity supply will be interrupted for a short time during the installation.
 Your retailer must give you at least 4 business days’ notice of the supply interruption.

 The notification must tell you the date on which the retailer expects to replace the meter as well as the time and length of the retailer planned interruption.
 Your retailer has to include a 24-hour telephone number for enquiries when they notify you of a planned interruption.
 The retailer must also use its best endeavours to restore your supply as soon as possible after the installation.

 Yes.
 Your energy data and personal information are protected under the National Electricity Law and the Privacy Act 1988.

 What do I do if I have a problem with my meter?

-However you should contact your distributor (the company that owns the poles and wires) if your electricity or gas stops working, there is a blackout or the supply is bad or if there is a fault or emergency, for example, an electricity pole is down.
+However, you should contact your distributor (the company that owns the poles and wires) if your electricity or gas stops working, there is a blackout or the supply is bad or if there is a fault or emergency, for example if an electricity pole is down.

 What if I have a complaint about my retailer or need additional help?

 The energy ombudsman in your state or territory can help you resolve complaints with your electricity retailer.

 What can my energy ombudsman help me with?

 If you are unable to resolve an issue with your retailer in the first instance, contact your energy ombudsman for assistance about the following issues: